Fintech firms become mainstream as “democratization” of finance sector continues

 It’s important to note the low-overhead online business model also plays a critical role in how the fintech industry is managing to democratize the financial sector.
 Lower expenses keep service fees down and help make these new investment products more accessible to the retail investor.

 Technology really comes into play in three ways in the fintech business model.
-First, modern customer experience design and visualization tools make it possible to more clearly educate potential investors and clients in a very short period of time.
+First, modern customer experience design and visualization tools make it possible to more clearly educate potential investors and clients in a very short period of time take free paid surveys for example.

 Second, modern technology also enables complex financial products to be sufficiently simplified to be understood by and accessible to smaller retail investors.
 Related to this, technology obviously plays a central role in creating a “one-stop shop”, which is an essential part of an ideal customer experience today.
 Technology also underpins the ability of fintech firms to “customize” their products to meet a broad range of client needs/preferences.